by Mog,Justin M — last modified Dec 16, 2014 04:37 PM

 - Buy pre-owned items whenever possible or new items with post-consumer recycled content.

 - Recycle all kinds of paper, cardboard, plastic, metal, and glass - all in the same bin at UofL!

-- Recycle computers, TVs, E-waste: 636 Meriwether Ave.
-MetroCall: 311.
+- Recycle computers, TVs & other E-waste: 636 Meriwether Ave.
+(MetroCall: 311).
 Home Depot recycles CFLs.
-UofL employees can recycle departmental e-waste through our E-scrap program and our Toner/Ink Cartridge recycling program.
+UofL employees can recycle departmental e-waste through our E-Waste program and our Printer Cartridge program.

 - Take hazardous materials (paints, solvents, chemicals, fluorescent bulbs, etc.) to Haz Bin 7501 Grade Lane.
-UofL employees should work with the Department of Environmental Health and Safety for pick-up, exchange, or responsible disposal of hazardous materials.
+UofL employees should contact the Department of Environmental Health and Safety for pick-up, exchange, or responsible disposal of hazardous materials.

 Eat better FOOD!

 - Eat locally grown produce, dairy, and meats; and locally made foods.
 Eating locally saves the resources needed to ship and preserve food while supporting local jobs, farms and businesses.
 Find local delights through our Food page, including: